• Skip to main content

 Instructions

-• Melt butter of medium heat in large stock pot.
+• Melt butter on medium heat in large stock pot or dutch oven.
 Cook onion until soft (about 3-5 mins)

 • Add flour and blend to make roux.